 \begin{proposition} Let $M$ be a Poisson manifold with Poisson bivector field $\pi \in \XX^2(M)$.
 Then $((T^*M)_\pi,TM)$ is a Lie bialgebroid. \end{proposition}

-The ``$d_*$'' operator of the Lie bialgebroid in Proposition \ref{prop:poisson-to-bialgebroid} is simply the De Rham differential.
-The following theorem is standard \cite{MR2911881, MR1262213, MR1746902}\footnote{In the literature, the theorem is normally stated for global Lie groupoids, for which one needs to assume source connectedness and source simply connectedness.
-Without such topological assumptions, the conclusion (as well as the proof) holds for local Lie groupoids.}, which extends a well known classical result of Drinfeld for Poisson Lie groups \cite{MR688240, MR934283}.
+The ``$d_*$'' operator of the Lie bialgebroid in Proposition \ref{prop:poisson-to-bialgebroid} is simply the De Rham differential operator.
+The following theorem is standard \cite{MR2911881, MR1262213, MR1746902}\footnote{In literature, this theorem is normally stated for global Lie groupoids, for which one needs to assume source connectedness and source simply connectedness.
+The conclusion (as well as the proof) holds for local Lie groupoids without such topological assumptions.}, which extends a well-known classical result of Drinfeld concerning Poisson Lie groups \cite{MR688240, MR934283}.

 \begin{theorem}\mbox{} \begin{itemize} \item[(i).]
 Lie bialgebroids $(A,A^*)$ are in one-to-one correspondence with Poisson local groupoids $(\rgpd\toto M,\bpi)$. \item[(ii).]
 The correspondence in (i) is functorial.
-More precisely, let $(A,A^*)$ and $(B,B^*)$ be two Lie bialgebroids over $M$.
+More precisely, let $(A,A^*)$ and $(B,B^*)$ be Lie bialgebroids over $M$.
 Then morphisms $(\psi, \transpose{\psi}) : (A,A^*) \to (B,B^*)$ of Lie bialgebroids are in one-to-one correspondence with morphisms of the associated Poisson local groupoids